 |---|---|

-| Reproduction in Organisms (formerly Ch 1) | Full chapter removed in the 2026-27 rationalisation - asexual modes and life-cycle patterns are out. |
+| Reproduction in Organisms (formerly Ch 1) | Full chapter removed for 2026-27.
+Asexual modes and life-cycle patterns are out. |

-| Strategies for Enhancement in Food Production (formerly Ch 9) | Full chapter removed - animal husbandry, plant breeding, and single-cell protein no longer in scope. |
+| Strategies for Enhancement in Food Production (formerly Ch 9) | Full chapter removed.
+Animal husbandry, plant breeding, and single-cell protein are no longer in scope. |

-| Microbes in Human Welfare (Ch 10) | Microbes in industrial production - some sub-parts removed; sewage treatment retained. |
+| Microbes in Human Welfare (Ch 10) | Microbes in industrial production: some sub-parts removed.
+Sewage treatment stays. |

-| Biodiversity and Conservation (Ch 15) | Ecosystem services valuation and hotspots-of-biodiversity details removed. |
+| Biodiversity and Conservation (Ch 15) | Ecosystem services valuation and biodiversity-hotspots details removed. |

-| Environmental Issues (formerly Ch 16) | Full chapter removed - air pollution, water pollution, greenhouse effect dropped from board scope. |
+| Environmental Issues (formerly Ch 16) | Full chapter removed.
+Air pollution, water pollution, and greenhouse effect are dropped from board scope. |

-| Biotechnology - Principles (Ch 11) | Restriction enzyme types (sub-parts) - some details removed. |
+| Biotechnology - Principles (Ch 11) | Restriction enzyme types: some sub-parts removed. |

-| Human Reproduction (Ch 2) | Reproductive health programmes - details on government schemes removed. |
+| Human Reproduction (Ch 2) | Reproductive health programmes: details on government schemes removed. |

-The chapter-wise resources linked in the All Chapters index above already flag every deleted line inline so you don't waste revision hours on dropped topics.
+The chapter-wise resources linked in the All Chapters index above already flag every deleted line inline.
+So you never waste revision hours on dropped topics.

 Class 12 Biology Chapter-wise Important Questions